 Ideally, when it’s time for the animatic, the storyboard has already been fully fleshed out.
 Sometimes, the animatic is even created after illustrations are completed, before animation.
 In this case, it’s purely for the animator’s use.

-Here’s a side by side example of a Disney animatic, next to the real thing!
-Notice, it’s all about getting the timing right!
+Here’s a side-by-side example of a Disney animatic, next to the real thing!
+Notice, it’s all about getting the timing right.

 Conclusion: What is a Storyboard?
 [And How to Create One]